mckiernantim/firebase-react/README.md

   );
 };
 ```
-<strong>Note:</strong> the `onAuthStateChanged()` method creates something called an `Observer` from a library called RXJS.
-This `Observer` listens for any changes on the object it was called on will fire whatever callback we specify once the `Observer` signals a change.
-We don't need to get deep under the hood for this lesson but for more on Observers click  [here](https://rxjs.dev/guide/observer)
+<strong>Note:</strong> the `onAuthStateChanged()` method creates something called an `Observer` The Observer is like an event listener, it listens for changes in state and then will handle the change with the functionality we provide.
+We don't need to get too deep on this subject now but if you're curious check out the docs [here](https://rxjs.dev/guide/observer)

 In order to access our Context - we need to import in in `App.js` and nest our other components inside of it